Xibel/laravel-dashboard-youless-tile/README.md

 A tile for Laravel Dashboard that displays statistics from a Youless LS120 Energy Meter.
 This tile can be used on the Laravel Dashboard from www.spatie.be.

+For more information about this package see my website: https://www.xibel-it.eu/youless-tile-for-laravel-dashboard/

 ## Install

 Via Composer